ONE DAY IN TAKAYAMA, JAPAN

 Another cool thing about CN Tower is that it’s often lit in various colours at night, especially during special occasions, like a hockey or baseball game!

-CN Tower is open daily from 9 am to 10 pm.
+CN Tower is open daily from 9:30 am to 9:30 pm.

 Edge Walk at CN Tower

 When I visited Toronto again in July 2023, I felt really adventurous, so the Edge Walk at CN Tower was a must!
 This experience includes walking in a circle two stories above the Main Observation deck (at 356 m/1,168 ft) in 30 minutes!
-First, I had to sign a waiver at the base camp on the ground level, then the helpful staff put me in a special suit, and lastly, our group took the elevator all the way up!

 Your body is attached to “an overhead safety rail via a trolley and harness system”, according to CN Tower’s website.
 Of course, a guide is with you at all times, and if you dare, lean forward, and just enjoy the best view of Toronto!
 Alex, our guide, was super nice and very understanding of people being a bit scared (me, lol)! :p